 Contracts.
 The Company derives revenue primarily from construction projects performed under: (i) master and other service agreements, which generally provide a menu of available services in a specific geographic territory that are utilized on an as-needed basis, and are typically priced using either a time and materials or a fixed price per unit basis; and (ii) contracts for specific projects requiring the construction and installation of an entire infrastructure system, or specified units within an infrastructure system, which are subject to multiple pricing options, including fixed price, unit price, time and materials, or cost plus a markup.
-Revenue derived from projects performed under master service and other service agreements totaled 58% and 28% of consolidated revenue for the three month periods ended March 31, 2022 and 2021, respectively.
+Revenue derived from projects performed under master service and other service agreements totaled 54% and 32% of consolidated revenue for the three month periods ended June 30, 2022 and 2021, respectively, and totaled 56% and 31% for the six month periods ended June 30, 2022 and 2021, respectively.

-For certain master service and other service agreements, revenue is recognized at a point in time, primarily for install-to-the-home and other wireless services in the Company's Communications segment.
+For certain master service and other service agreements, revenue is recognized at a point in time, primarily for install-to-the-home and certain other wireless services in the Company's Communications segment.
 This is generally when the work order has been fulfilled, which is typically the same day the work is initiated.
-Point in time revenue accounted for approximately 4% and 5% of consolidated revenue for the three month periods ended March 31, 2022 and 2021, respectively.
+Point in time revenue accounted for approximately 4% of consolidated revenue in each of the three and six month periods ended June 30, 2022 and 2021.
 Substantially all of the Company's other revenue is recognized over time.

 The total contract transaction price and cost estimation processes used for recognizing revenue over time under the cost-to-cost method is based on the professional knowledge and experience of the Company's project managers, engineers and financial professionals.
 Management reviews estimates of total contract transaction price and total project costs on an ongoing basis.
 Changes in job performance, job conditions and management's assessment of expected variable consideration are factors that influence estimates of the total contract transaction price, total costs to complete those contracts and the Company's profit recognition.
 Changes in these factors could result in revisions to revenue in the period in which the revisions are determined, which could materially affect the Company's consolidated results of operations for that period.
 Provisions for losses on uncompleted contracts are recorded in the period in which such losses are determined.
-For both the three month periods ended March 31, 2022 and 2021, project profit was affected by less than 5% as a result of changes in contract estimates included in projects that were in process as of December 31, 2021 and 2020.
-For the three month periods ended March 31, 2022 and 2021, revenue recognized as a result of changes in total contract transaction price estimates, including from variable consideration, from performance obligations satisfied or partially satisfied in prior periods, totaled approximately \$11.9 million and \$13.8 million, respectively.
+For both the six month periods ended June 30, 2022 and 2021, project profit was affected by less than 5% as a result of changes in contract estimates included in projects that were in process as of December 31, 2021 and 2020.
+Changes in recognized revenue, net, as a result of changes in total contract transaction price estimates, including from variable consideration, from performance obligations satisfied or partially satisfied in prior periods, for the three month periods ended June 30, 2022 and 2021, totaled a net reduction of approximately \$0.6 million and a net increase of approximately \$3.5 million, respectively.
+For the six month periods ended June 30, 2022 and 2021, such changes totaled net increases of approximately \$8.8 million and \$37.0 million, respectively.